 We've said it before, and we'll say it again: Cooking on weeknights is rough.
-The days are often long, and commutes are usually challenging, so finding time to make a game plan, then cook a meal sometimes feels like two steps too many.
+The days are often long, and commutes are usually challenging, so finding time to make a meal plan, then cook dinner sometimes feels like two steps too many.
 It's no wonder why most of us are such big fans of takeout orders and frozen options.

 However, for those who eat meat, you'll be glad to know that beef is be a worthwhile staple in your weekly routine.
-Seeing as it can blend with a wide range of flavors, and be equally delectable when cooked in minutes or over several hours, beef is the type of ingredient to keep on hand when your schedule is out of sorts.
-Not only will it bring comfort at the end of a long day, but it can also be part of a meal that lasts days—and leftovers are essential to making it to Friday.
+Seeing as it can blend with a wide range of flavors and be equally delectable when cooked in minutes or over several hours, beef is the type of ingredient to keep on hand when your schedule is out of sorts.
+Not only will it bring comfort at the end of a long day, but it can also be part of a meal that lasts days.

 We gathered 10 of our favorite beef recipes, from spicy sliders that feature ground beef to slow-cooker tacos made with barbacoa beef.
 Since these beef recipes are easy to accomplish, and each one invites you to sit back and relax as you eat, they can be exactly what you need to unwind after a hectic day.

 Slow Cooker Vodka Bolognese

 The Recipe: Slow Cooker Vodka Bolognese

 Why We Love It: Tieghan Gerard of Half Baked Harvest uses ground beef in this decadent take on a pasta feast, which features chopped carrots, yellow onion, shallot, tomatoes, and herbs.
 Everything combines in a slow cooker—with some vodka poured in—and then the noodles are cooked afterward.
 When the ingredients are ready, they're layered into a bowl and topped with cheese and basil.
 We can't imagine anything more delicious on a cold, winter night.

 Pro Tip: "You can make the sauce in the morning and slow cook it all day long," Gerard notes.
 "It's perfect for busy days and easy holiday entertaining."